catseye/The-Platform/USAGE.markdown

 ==================

 The Platform is distributed as a disk image.
+There are two general ways to use this disk image: either

+*   run a PC emulator such as QEMU and tell it to boot from this image, or
-There are two general ways to use this disk image: either open it in a PC emulator, or write it to a real disk (such as a USB stick) and boot from that disk.
+*   write it to a real disk drive (or USB stick) and boot from that device.

 (It is not possible to burn this sort of disk image onto a CD-ROM or DVD-ROM.)

 When running, The Platform does *not* have access to your hard drive (outside of its own disk image file) and does *not* have access to your network.
-This is intentional; it means that you can muck around however you like inside The Platform and it should not affect (or be affected by) anything outside.
+This is intentional; it means that you can muck around however you like inside The Platform and it should not affect (or be affected by) anything outside it.

 In other words, running The Platform under a PC emulator is at least as safe as running anything else under that emulator.